-In his early years as a mahaguru, he would break his fast with water, yoghurt and jaggery, followed by potato sabzi and rotis.
-The water-yoghurt-jaggery amalgam was apportioned for the cow, crow, dog and house guest before the person breaking the fast could consume his share.
-Gradually, with time, this practice was given up.
-These days, the fast on Mondays is broken at sunset with cooked potatoes and rotis.
-Devotees and disciples are allowed to eat fruits throughout the day, should they choose to.
+In his early years as a mahaguru, he would break his fast with water, yoghurt, and jaggery, followed by potato subzi and rotis.
+Over time, he gradually abandoned this method.
+The water-yoghurt-jaggery mixture was previously divided among the cow, crow, dog, and house guest before the person breaking the fast could consume his share, but now the Monday fast is broken at sunset with a meal of potato subzi and rotis or rice.
+Devotees and disciples can eat fruits throughout the day if they so desire.

 Mataji distributes ladoos on Ganesh Chauth

-The period from Diwali to Mahashivratri is known as the ‘shakti period’.
-During this period, the masculine principle of a person’s energy becomes passive, while the feminine principle becomes dominant.
-Aware of this technicality, practising spiritualists prefer to maintain a low profile during this period, limiting their social interaction with women to a necessary minimum.
+The period from Diwali to Mahashivratri is referred to as the Shakti period.
+During this time, a person’s masculine energy principle becomes passive, while the feminine energy principle becomes dominant.
+Aware of this technicality, practising male spiritualists prefer to keep a low profile in this period, limiting their social interaction with women to a necessary minimum.

-During Gurudev’s time, the queues on Mahashivratri would extend for several kilometres.
-It took anywhere from three to four days to ensure all devotees had met with the mahaguru and taken his blessings.
+During Gurudev’s time, the queues would stretch for several kilometres.
+It took three to four days to ensure that all devotees had met with the mahaguru and received his blessings.